King Aethelred the Unready was born to King Edgar

 973 (11th May)

 Aethelred’s father, King Edgar and his wife Aelfthryth were crowned at Bath by Dunstan, Archbishop of Canterbury.
-This second coronation was held at this point in his reign because it was felt that he had reached the zenith of his Kingship.
+This was a second coronation and it was held at this point in his reign because it was felt that he had reached the zenith of his Kingship.

-Aethelred’s father, Edgar, received the submission of eight kings of the North, including the Kings of Scotland and Strathclyde at Chester thus strengthening his position.
+Aethelred’s father, Edgar, received the submission of eight kings of the North, including the Kings of Scotland and Strathclyde at Chester.
+The submission of these kings strengthened his position enormously.

 975 (8th July)

 Aethelred’s father, Edgar died at Winchester.
-He was succeeded by his son from his first marriage, Edward.
+He was succeeded by his son from his first marriage, King Edward

 975 (after July)

-Aethelred’s stepbrother, Edward, was crowned by Archbishop Dunstan at Kingston upon Thames.
-Aethelred’s mother was unhappy that Edward had become King and believed that Aethelred should have been made King.
+King Edward, was crowned by Archbishop Dunstan at Kingston upon Thames.
+Aethelred’s mother was unhappy that Edward had become King and believed that her son Aethelred should have been made King.

-Aethelred’s mother and her faction continued to work against Edward.
+Aethelred’s mother and her faction continued to work against the rule of Edward.

 978 (18th March)

-King Edward was murdered at Corfe Castle, when he was visiting his stepmother, Aelfthryth, by assassins acting on her behalf.
+King Edward was murdered at Corfe Castle in Dorset, when he was visiting his stepmother, Aelfthryth.
+It is believed that the assassins were acting on her behalf.
 Aethelred was proclaimed King.

 978 (4th April)

-Aethelred was crowned at Kingston upon Thames.
+Aethelred the Unready was crowned at Kingston upon Thames.
 Because he was still a child, his mother, Aelfthryth, acted as regent for her son.

 There were Danish Viking